Best Backpacking Fry Pan

 Perhaps you might consider a backpacking cookware kit?

-I love that these sets come with everything that I need for my group camping trips and allow me to choose individual items such as a single fry pan when I’m off for a day’s solo hiking!
+I love that these backpacking cookware sets come with everything that I need for my group camping trips and allow me to choose individual items such as a single frying pan when I’m off for a day’s solo hiking.

 Now it’s time to turn to the reviews of the best backpacking fry pans.